When is the best time to write your EMR notes?

 If you're not completing your notes on time, chances are you're not enjoying medicine as much as you could.
 Your well-being and efficiency as a physician are at stake, and the moment you chart is a highly underestimated factor you should consider.

-Writing your notes before the next patient can be a challenge, but it could be a game-changer. 🙂
+Writing your notes in real-time can be a challenge, but it could be a game-changer. 🙂